 Bryant’s quest to score didn’t work, either.

-He airballed his first attempt on a left hand hook shot.
+He airballed his first attempt on a left handed hook shot.
 Plenty of others nipped the rim.
 Bryant bricked his first free throw.

 So much for the Nike ad playing on the Staples Center scoreboard that read, “Kobe Bryant doesn’t have anything left to prove, but he will anyway.’”
 So much for the Lakers’ curtain announcing Bryant’s return with, “Beware the smoke, beware the flame, beware the inferno, beware the Mamba.”